 We perform an annual review in the fourth quarter of each year, or more frequently if indicators of potential impairment exist, to determine if the carrying value of the recorded goodwill is impaired.
 Our impairment review process compares the fair value of the reporting unit in which goodwill resides to its carrying value.
 Reporting units may be operating segments as a whole or an operation one level below an operating segment, referred to as a component.
-Our reporting units are consistent with the operating segments identified in "Note 25: Operating Segment Information" in Part I, Item 1 of this Form 10-Q.
+Our reporting units are consistent with the operating segments identified in "Note 27: Operating Segment Information" in the Notes to Consolidated Condensed Financial Statements of this Form 10-Q.